-Google’s Universal Analytics (UA) has been fundamental to businesses since its introduction in 2012, providing websites with the ability to collect vital traffic, engagement and conversion data.
-However, with the release of Google Analytics 4 in October 2020, experts began speculating if/when Google would phase out their decade-old workhouse.
-Well, we now have confirmation of that transition and its date: July 1, 2023.
+Google’s Universal Analytics (UA) was fundamental to businesses since its introduction in 2012, enabling websites to collect vital visitor data.
+However, with the release of Google Analytics 4 (GA4) in 2020, experts began speculating when Google would phase out its decade-old workhorse.

 What’s the Difference Between UA and GA4?

-Google Analytics 4 is based on event data whereas UA operates from multiple hit types (e.g. page hits, event hits, ecommerce hits.)
-GA4 also allows “businesses to measure across platforms and devices using multiple forms of identity” in anticipation of cookie-based tracking becoming less prevalent in the near future.
+Google Analytics 4 is based on event data whereas UA operated from multiple “hit” types.
+GA4 also provides measurement across platforms and devices “using multiple forms of identity” in anticipation of cookie-based tracking soon becoming less prevalent.

-Another core difference from Universal Analytics is that Google Analytics 4 does not currently have the “view” level many businesses utilize to segment different traffic types such as creating a view that measures website traffic yet filters out internal traffic from their employees.
-It remains to be seen if this helpful feature will be incorporated into GA4 at some point.
+Another core difference is that GA4 currently doesn’t have the “view” level many businesses utilized in UA to segment different traffic types such as filtering out internal traffic from employees.
+It remains to be seen if this feature will be incorporated into GA4 at some point.

 How to Set Up a Google Analytics 4 Property

-If your website does not currently have an associated Google Analytics property, GA4 will be the recommended default when visiting to create a new Google Analytics account.
-From this page, Google offers a rather simple walkthrough of creating the GA4 property and deploying it via Google Tag Manager or another method.
+If you’re setting up a new property from scratch, GA4 will be the default option.
+Upon visiting analytics.google.com, Google offers a simple walkthrough of creating the property and deploying it via Google Tag Manager or another method.

 What’s Next

-If you haven’t already done so, create a GA4 property for your website.
-Even if you already have an active UA property, it’s recommended to have a GA4 property created and running concurrently with your UA property in order to begin collecting data in the new property type.
-This is also an ideal time to connect GA4 data to other digital platforms your business may utilize such as Google Ads accounts or Google Looker Studio reporting.
+If you haven’t already, create a GA4 property for your website.
+This is also an ideal time to connect GA4 data to other digital platforms your business may utilize such as Google Ads or Google Looker Studio reporting.